WPsites/Resize-images-before-upload/readme.txt

 == Changelog ==

+= 0.5 =
+* If the users browser is not Chrome or Firefox then we force the upload runtime to Flash which means images will be resized regardless of browser.
+The downside to this is drag+drop will no longer work.
+If drag+drop is more important to you than image resizing then you can disable this new functionality in your settings -> media.

 = 0.4 =
 * Added resize quality setting.
 You can modify the setting in the admin settings -> media